0ph1uch1/amalgamate/README.md

 Complete your config file in json, see `test/sample.json`

-`baseDirectory` The directory for all the relative paths
+`baseDirectory` The directory for all the relative paths.
+Can be a relative path (to current working directory) or an absolute path.

 `sources` Source files to be amalgamated.
 Folder is supported.
 If folder is supplied, all the files in it with extension defined in `extension.source` and `extension.header` will be amalgamated.